biagioT/jpa-search-helper/README.md

 // ...
 ```

-**Mode 2**: you will need to use `JPASearchInput`, which I will show here, for simplicity, in JSON format:
+**Mode 2**: instead of a map, you will need to use [`JPASearchInput`](https://github.com/biagioT/jpa-search-helper/blob/main/src/main/java/app/tozzi/model/input/JPASearchInput.java), which I will show here, for simplicity, in JSON format:
 Through mode 2 it is possible to manage complex filters with AND, OR and NOT (see later).
 ```json
 {